If you are looking for CPR training to help you move forward in your career field, you may be wondering, how much does a CPR certification class cost?

 These are recommended for childcare providers for children under the age of eight.
 Because young children are more delicate, a particular technique is needed while performing the CPR.
 For example, when performing chest compression, you should be sure not to tilt the child’s head too far back and use only one hand or even your fingers.
-The average cost of Pediatric CPR training is $25-$40.
+The average Pediatric CPR certification cost is $25-$40.

 CPR & First Aid Training:

 Some CPR classes will include first aid training and certification.
 If you choose to take this type of course, in addition to CPR, you will learn how to handle victims during the casualty, trauma or bleeding, or burns and can even assist a choking person.
 AED training is often included as well.
-The average cost is $40-$60 per person.
+The average CPR and First Aid Certification cost is $40-$60 per person.

 Basic Life Support Classes for Healthcare Providers

 These CPR classes are required for all healthcare professionals and emergency medical personnel.
 The course covers the training in AED or common ventilation devices.
 If you are planning a career in the healthcare industry, these classes are a must.
-The average cost for a Basic Life Support certification course is about $60 to $80.
+The average BLS certification cost is about $60 to $80.